25 Fascinating Facts About Stryper

 The Yellow & Black Attack Is Back!

-The God Damn Evil concert tour, which is just getting underway as of this writing, will be the first to feature Stryper's new bass player, Perry Richardson (ex-Firehouse), who replaced Tim Gaines in late 2017.
+The God Damn Evil concert tour will be the first to feature Stryper's new bass player, Perry Richardson (ex-Firehouse), who replaced Tim Gaines in late 2017.
 In honor of their long career and current success, here are 25 fascinating facts about the Christian rock pioneers.

 1. Stryper began as a "secular" hard rock band called Roxx Regime, formed by guitarist/vocalist Michael Sweet and his drummer brother Robert.
 Inspired by bands like Van Halen, Scorpions, and Judas Priest, they took the name "Stryper" because it looked similar to the word "hyper," as a nod to their high-energy live shows.

 2. The Bible verse that inspired the band's name, Isaiah 53:5, reads: "But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."
 The verse has been part of Stryper's logo since their first EP.